clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

-      First sector:  press :kbd:`Enter` to select the default value Size in sectors:  press :kbd:`Enter` to select the default value, which will be the remainder of available space on the disk Hex code or GUID:  8300
+      First sector:  press :kbd:`Enter` to select the default value Size in sectors:  press :kbd:`Enter` to select the default value, which is the remainder of available space on the disk Hex code or GUID:  8300
       Enter new partition name:  root